Sections in this article:

 Will New Windows Reduce Condensation?

 If your property has inefficient, single-pane windows, condensation can be a constant battle during winter and the high heat of summer.
-The reason: The windows are poorly insulated.
+The reason is that the windows are poorly insulated.
 Therefore, the temperature of the glass from outside to inside tends to be extreme, and condensation is created as a result.

 Today’s double- or triple-paned replacement windows, though, have some features that can help to reduce condensation drastically.
 These features include:

-- Double or Triple Glazing – Updating single-pane windows with double- or triple-paned windows can quickly minimize condensation.
-The spacing between the exterior-facing and interior-facing glass dramatically reduces the temperature differential.
-This way, condensation is less likely to form.
+- Double or Triple Glazing—Updating single-pane windows with double—or triple-paned windows can quickly minimize condensation.
+The spacing between the exterior-facing and interior-facing glass dramatically reduces the temperature differential, making condensation less likely to form.

 - Gas Fills – Many of today’s double-paned windows have gas fills between the layers of glazing.
 This helps to slow heat transfer, and in winter, the warm interior glass doesn’t come into direct contact with the cold outdoor air.

-- Coatings and Films – Energy efficient window coatings add a layer of insulation to the glass, creating a barrier between the glazing and the humid indoor air.
+- Coatings and Films—Energy-efficient window coatings add a layer of insulation to the glass, creating a barrier between the glazing and humid indoor air.
 This can prevent interior moisture from collecting on the glass.

-- Efficient Spacers – In double- or triple-paned windows, spacers sit in between each pane of glass.
-Today’s spacers are more efficient than ever, and utilize materials like metal alloy or foam to reduce heat transfer and seal out moisture.
+- Efficient Spacers – In double- or triple-paned windows, spacers sit between each glass pane.
+Today’s spacers are more efficient than ever and utilize materials like metal alloy or foam to reduce heat transfer and seal out moisture.
 Foam tends to be one of the most efficient options for creating a warm edge around the window.

-As a result, this flow of air can be a significant source of condensation.
-New windows are designed with built-in sealants and weather-stripping to create an air- and moisture-tight seal.
+As a result, this airflow can be a significant source of condensation.
+Built-in sealants and weather-stripping in new windows actively create a seal that is tight against air and moisture.

-In short, window condensation or sweating shouldn’t be a cause for alarm, especially if you’ve recently installed new windows.
-This is often a sign that the interior glass is warmer because the new windows are better insulated if you notice that condensation stays on the window for more extended periods that may be a sign that you have larger moisture issues.
+In short, window condensation or sweating shouldn’t cause alarm, especially if you’ve recently installed new windows.
+If condensation lingers on windows, this often indicates that the interior glass is warmer due to the windows’ improved insulation, suggesting that you may have more significant moisture issues.

 Interested in how new windows can help reduce condensation?
-Contact Aeroseal today for more information about our energy efficient replacement windows.
+Contact Aeroseal today for more information about our energy-efficient replacement windows.
 Our commercial windows are designed and built with the latest features to minimize condensation.
-If you have any concerns about your window or suspect they may be faulty, be sure to give us a call at 1-888-380-2376.
+If you have any concerns about your window or suspect it may be faulty, be sure to give us a call at 1-888-380-2376.